AAP divides Delhi in 12 zones, assigns 4 leaders for coordination with councillors | Politics

 - India

-The AAP has divided Delhi into 12 zones and given the responsibility of three zones each to four senior leaders, a party statement said on Saturday.
-These four leaders will coordinate with the councillors of their zones, hold meetings and visit their areas to understand the problems faced by local residents, it said.
+The AAP has divided Delhi into 12 zones and given the responsibility of three zones each to four senior leaders, who will coordinate with councillors of their zones, hold meetings and visit their areas to understand the problems faced by locals.

 ''It was not possible for one person to coordinate with all the councillors and therefore the responsibility has now been divided between four people.
 All the councillors will be in direct contact with these four senior AAP leaders and will get their assistance in resolving the problems of their areas,'' it said.
 These senior leaders will prepare a report on councillors, on the basis of which decision will be taken to include them in the committees, it added.